lindgr3n/100daysofvue3/markdowns/day70.md

 date: 20201130
 ---

-# Day 70 - Heroes of Vue
+# Day 70 - Star Wars App

 Had my talk about Vue 3 today, think it went pretty ok.
 Would like to have some more examples but.
 Hope this 100 days challenge is a good start :)
 30 days left so what could we do for the last 1/3rd.
 More Composition API and render functions and also Typescript.
 Here we just need some good small applications to build.
 Build small build a lot.
 Let's do some fun with Star Wars API.